andreapetkova/bubble-chart/README.md

 ![image](https://user-images.githubusercontent.com/82291897/232204020-30b6e6c3-5a7d-4b7a-a858-41241b8308e9.png)

 This is a simple bubble chart drawn on an HTML Canvas element using JavaScript.
-The chart displays bubbles at certain X and Y coordinates, with the size of the bubble determined by a third value.
+The chart displays bubbles at certain X and Y coordinates, with the area of the bubble determined by a third value.

 ## Getting Started